ikeda042/CytoMatic4/README.md

 # Data analysis

+For data analysis, you are welcome to use your original scripts.
+(We provide how to connect to the database (i.e., *.db) in the different section.)
+However, you can also utilize the default scripts provided to review the cells you have labeled with the application.

 The following *E.coli* cell in figure 7 is one of the output cells in the directory **"Cell/ph/"**.

 <div align="center">